Filter

 Open Positions in Advanced Practice Clinicians at Phoenix Children's

-Pediatric Nurse Practitioner - Child Protection Team
+Neonatal Nurse Practitioner - Neonatology

-Child Protection Team | Full-Time | Phoenix
+Neonatology | Full-Time | Phoenix

 This position works in collaboration with the attending physicians and works within their scope of practice to provide excellent clinical care for patients.
 Plays a critical role in the patient family medical team.
 Professional who may practice in hospital’s inpatient and/or outpatient setting.